-Our modular structure, shown in Figure~\ref{fig:overview}, allows contributors to add a new module without affecting other modules.
-Contributors should ensure that the output of an attack (or defense) module is consistent with the expected output for attacks (or defenses) in that risk.
-Similarly, contributors can add any metric calculation that accepts the outputs of an attack (or defense) within the risk.
-In future work, we plan to extend this functionality by using abstract base classes that further standardize the expected inputs and outputs for an attack, defense, or metric.
+Our modular design, illustrated in Figure~\ref{fig:overview}, allows new modules to be added without interfering with existing ones.
+Contributors need only ensure that the output of an attack or defense matches the expected format within its risk.
+Any metric that consumes these outputs can then be added in the same way.
+Looking ahead, we plan to introduce abstract base classes to further standardize the inputs and outputs of attacks, defenses, and metrics.

-All helper functions in \method contain many configurable parameters to allow users to use \method in different ways as part of different ML pipelines.
-The aforementioned \texttt{AmuletDataset} class allows users to easily add new datasets for evaluation.
+All helper functions in \method expose configurable parameters, enabling users to integrate it flexibly into diverse ML pipelines.
+The \texttt{AmuletDataset} class further allows new datasets to be added seamlessly for evaluation.

-We hope that this extensibility and consistency of the API inspire the open-source community to further contribute to \method.